 As your therapist I can be helpful in providing you with the conditions within which deeper understanding, empowerment and autonomy can be achieved, which can also help you to make the steps needed for you as an individual and towards fulfilling your potential.
-This process can directly bring about the major shifts people are looking for.
+This process can directly bring about the major shifts you may be looking for.
 As perceptions and experiences are enhanced, relationships and the general coping with daily life are influenced in a meaningful and long-lasting way, which is facilitated by a therapist that is genuine, warm and present throughout the therapeutic encounter.

 I work holistically which means that I invite the emotional, psychological, environmental and spiritual – so essentially all aspects of you into the room.
-I regard each person as unique with the right to be truly understood and respected.
+I regard each person as unique with the right to be truly heard and understood.
 For many clients this experience alone can be deeply therapeutic and empowering.
 A central part of my approach is a commitment to creating a safe and confidential space where you can express and explore parts of you in the presence of a therapist who is sensitive, attentive and empathic.

 I welcome any questions you may have and look forward to hearing from you.